Adding Royalty-Free Images to Your YouTube Video

 Well, it depends on what the video is about.
 For example, if I were to make a travel vlog, I would probably use photos of places I've been and things I'm doing.
 Or perhaps I'd take screenshots from my favorite movies!
 Honestly, it doesn't matter what you use as long as it interests your viewers and is royalty-free.

 Just remember that not all images are created equal.
 For example, if you're trying to do a video on the best exercise bike, then I would steer clear of any photos with people in them.
-And anything with watermarks will automatically be a no-go regardless of what the image is.
+And anything with watermarks will automatically be a no-go, regardless of the image.

 Also, downloading images from Google Images isn't safe either!
 So, avoid this bait and go for a 100% royalty-free experience with these websites.